hongjes1/UGChordstoFlats/README.md

 __toFlats__ only works on the EVO user interface, accessible via [this direct link](https://www.ultimate-guitar.com/?new_ug_exp=1).
 The chord definitions and functionality has been updated and will be checked; the EVO engine was unavailable for contributors for a period of time.

 ### The EVO interface ###
+**Note: The EVO interface has now been deprecated in favor of UG React.**
 The EVO engine runs in a mostly-white background, includes an embedded YouTube interface, and can run in multiple languages (in an early beta).
 It also includes useful information about contributions and sorts contribution by both artist, name, and ultimately, type:
 - In a list of artist's contributions, all contributions with names N into one link:
 ![picture alt](https://i.imgur.com/E6ZPltO.png "List of links by song name under artist Sam Smith")